 Finally, in \cref{sec:relations}, we examine the statistical correlations between the period and various properties of the graph. \begin{itemize} \item The period of a graph is only weakly correlated with its symmetry factor or the number of non-isomorphic decompletions (\cref{sec:relations_symmetry_factor}).
-However, there is a strong, almost linear correlation between the period and the number of \emph{planar} decompletions of a graph, which gets more pronounced with growing loop order (\cref{fig:P_Drelpla}). \item The diameter or the girth of a graph turn out to be not useful for the loop orders under consideration since they only assume very few different values (\cref{thm:random_graphs,sec:small_circuits}). \item There is a significant correlation between the mean distance between two vertices in a graph, and its period (\cref{sec:diameter}).
+However, there is a strong, almost linear correlation between the period and the number of \emph{planar} decompletions of a graph, which gets more pronounced with growing loop order (\cref{fig:P_Drelpla}). \item The diameter or the girth of a graph turn out to be not useful for the loop orders under consideration since they only assume very few distinct values (\cref{thm:random_graphs,sec:small_circuits}). \item There is a significant correlation between the mean distance between two vertices in a graph, and its period (\cref{sec:diameter}).
 This correlation is consistent across loop orders \emph{without} any normalization, that is, graphs with similar mean distance tend to have similar periods (in absolute value), even if their loop order differs (\cref{fig:period_distance}). \item The period is correlated with the number of triangles, and the pattern is regular once the period is scaled to its leading asymptotic growth (\cref{fig:period_triangles}).
 We find an empirical lower bound for the periods in our samples (\cref{period_triangle_bound}).
-The period is only weakly correlated with the number of 4-cycles, and anticorrelated with the number of 5-cycles. \item The correlation between the period and the number of 6-edge cuts is so strong that it allows to predict the period with an average error of less than 15\% (\cref{sec:relations_6cuts}). \item The Hepp bound grows faster with loop order than the period, its higher moments are divergent similarly to the once of the period, but its overall distribution is more concentrated around the mean (\cref{tab:hepp}). \item We confirm the known strong correlation between period and Hepp bound, and determine new fit coefficients (\cref{sec:hepp}).
+The period is only weakly correlated with the number of 4-cycles, and anticorrelated with the number of 5-cycles. \item The correlation between the period and the number of 6-edge cuts is so strong that it allows to predict the period with an average error of less than 15\% (\cref{sec:relations_6cuts}). \item The Hepp bound grows faster with loop order than the period, its higher moments are divergent similarly to the ones of the period, but its overall distribution is more concentrated around the mean (\cref{tab:hepp}). \item We confirm the known strong correlation between period and Hepp bound, and determine new fit coefficients (\cref{sec:hepp}).